piedrahitac/piedrahitac/README.md

 # Hello there, stranger! 👽

 I'm glad you're here, welcome.
+I've been building software profesionally for over 15 years, and still have gas left in the tank!
 If you are wondering what happened to the little green squares, it's just that I don't usually hang out around these corners of the internet unless my current project requires it.
-I've been building software profesionally for over 15 years, and still have gas left in the tank!

 ## 👾 Fun things I do well
 - Creating and maintaining SaaS apps with Ruby on Rails.
 - Juggling microservices with Java and Spring.
 - Using relational databases to keep data safe.

-## 🛸 Less fun things I can also do
+## 🛸 Other fun things I can do too
 - Wrestling Javascript / Typescript to build web UIs.
 - Setting up monitoring and observability tools.